apache/submarine/docs/development/IntegrationTest.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# IntegrationTest
+# Integration Test
+## Introduction

-Submarine now supports two kinds of integration tests.
+1. Now, Apache Submarine supports two kinds of integration test: `test-e2e` and `test-k8s`.
+These two modules can be found in the [submarine/submarine-test](https://github.com/apache/submarine/tree/master/submarine-test) directory.

-They are in the project's `submarine/submarine-test` directory, There are two modules, `e2e` and `test-k8s`.

-There are currently some differences between `test-e2e` and `test-k8s` in operation mode.

-Among them, `test-e2e` needs to deploy submarine locally, while `test-k8s` uses k8s to deploy submarine.
+2. Currently, there are some differences between `test-e2e` and `test-k8s` in operation mode.
+To elaborate, `test-e2e` needs to deploy Apache Submarine locally, while `test-k8s` deploys Apache Submarine via k8s.

-These two different test methods can be applied to different test scenarios.
-(In the future, these two test methods may be combined or adjusted)
+3. These two test modules can be applied to different test scenarios.
+(In the future, these two test modules may be combined or adjusted)

 ## k8s test